ninja-pixel-services/42_Lisboa_Piscine_18_Copy/README.md

 It was really tough, but I've made it through! 💪 It is amazing how much you can learn in such a short period of time if you try hard enough.

-Btw, these were my exam grades: 📊
+Btw, these were my exam grades (I didn't manage to log in time for exam00): 📊
 ![image](https://github.com/user-attachments/assets/8dd0adb9-563b-4551-9065-47f8db1909bb)